China Boasts Over 3.28 Mln 5G Base Stations - UrduPoint

 China Boasts Over 3.28 Mln 5G Base Stations

-In the meantime, more mobile phone users in China have embraced 5G services.
+In the meantime, more mobile phone users in China have embraced 5G services, Ecns reported.

 As of the end of November, the number of mobile phone users of the country's three telecom giants -- China Telecom, China Mobile, and China Unicom -- had reached about 1.73 billion, the data shows.